nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-22-attacktive_directory.md

 First, we download the [Evil-WinRM tool](https://github.com/Hackplayers/evil-winrm)

-We can look at the help page for evil-winrm to find out the needed option.
+We can look at the help page for evil-winrm to find out the needed option:

 ![screenshot17](../assets/images/attacktive_directory/screenshot17.png)